nusco/narjillos/backlog.md

 ###Lab Technician

 * Fix non-repeatable experiments (also check across "experiment" and "petri") °°°
+* Unify experiment and petri (make it easy to turn graphics on off with a "light switch) °°°
 * Slow motion setting °°
-* "Paused" setting °°
+* "Pause" setting °°
 * Lock on single Narjillo °
 * Bench with stats
 * "Real Time" and "Fast" slider
-* Light switch
 * Select creature
 * Export creature
 * "Most Prolific" button
 * View creature energy
-* Make food shine at a distance? or in infrared view?
+* Make food visible in normal and/or infrared view

 ###Ecologist